Brand New discography

-Brand New was an American rock band.
-The discography of the group consists of five studio albums, five extended plays, nine singles, and seven music videos.
+Brand New is an American rock band.
+The discography of the group consists of five studio albums, three extended plays, ten singles, and seven music videos.

-The band released their first studio album, Your Favorite Weapon, in 2001.
-It has sold over 315,000 copies.
+Brand New released their first studio album, Your Favorite Weapon, in 2001.
+It sold over 315,000 copies.
+They released one single from the album, "Jude Law and a Semester Abroad".
 In 2003, they released their second studio album, Deja Entendu.
-It is the only Brand New album to be certified gold in the US.
+It sold over 500,000 copies and was certified gold in the US.
 Two singles from the album, "The Quiet Things That No One Ever Knows" and "Sic Transit Gloria...
-Glory Fades", charted in the US and the UK.
+Glory Fades", charted in the UK.
 Their third studio album, The Devil and God Are Raging Inside Me, was released in 2006.
-In 2009, Daisy, their fourth studio album, was released.
+It was certified gold in the US.
+A single from the album, "Jesus Christ", was also certified gold in the US.
+In 2009, Brand New released their fourth studio album, Daisy.
+It peaked at number 6 in the US.
 Science Fiction, their fifth studio album, was released in 2017.
 It peaked at number 1 in the US.